galaxyproject/galaxy-cloudman-playbook/README.md

 Galaxy File System (*galaxyFS*)
 -----------------------------
-The galaxyFS can be built two different ways: as a archive or a volume.
+The galaxyFS can be built two different ways: as an archive or a volume.
 The archive option creates a tarball of the entire galaxyFS and uploads it to S3.
 When instances are launched, the archive is downloaded and extracted onto a local file system.
 Note that a single archive can be downloaded from multiple cloud availability zones and even multiple clouds.
 Future *Galaxy on the Cloud* releases (2015 onwards) will use this option and this is the default action for this playbook.

-Alternatively, galaxyFS can be built as a volume and converted into a snapshot.
+Alternatively, *galaxyFS* can be built as a volume and converted into a snapshot.
 The created snapshot can then be shared (or made public).
 Launched instances will, at runtime, create a volume based on the available snapshot.
 For this option, a volume snapshot needs to exist in each region and on every cloud instances want to be deployed.

-In addition to the conceptual choices, his role requires a number of configuration options for the Galaxy application, CloudMan application, PostgreSQL the database, as well as the glue linking those.
+In addition to the conceptual choices, this role requires a number of configuration options for the Galaxy application, CloudMan application, PostgreSQL database, as well as the glue linking those.
 The configuration options have been aggregated under `group_vars/all` and represent reasonable defaults but you can change them as you feel is more appropriate.
 Keep in mind that changing the options that influence how the system is deployed and/or managed may also require changes in CloudMan.

 #### Playbook-specific variables
 Each of the included roles have their own README file capturing the available